dstackai/dstack/docs/custom-providers.md

 dstack run tinyshakespeare
 ```

-Once your `Run` is assigned to a `Runner` and starts running, you'll see the output of your `Provider` in the `Logs`
+Once your run is assigned to a runner and starts running, you'll see the output of your provider in the logs
-of your `Run`.
+of your run.

 ## Use providers

-If you want to use a `Provider` from another repository, use the following syntax.
+If you want to use a provider from another repository, use the following syntax.

 Here's an example: